 Command Line Tools

-These tools will no longer be supported in future versions.
+These tools will not be supported in future versions.

 Check Command Line Interface Shell for a more updated set of tools to operate from your console.